NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 The tool first analyzes the operators executed from the CPU log and determines which ones would be qualified to run on GPU.
-The tool then uses estimates from historical queries and benchmarks to estimate a speedup at an individual operator level to calculate how much a specific operator would accelerate on GPU for the specific application.
+The tool then uses estimates from historical queries and benchmarks to estimate a speed-up at an individual operator level to calculate how much a specific operator would accelerate on GPU for the specific application.
 To calculate the _"Estimated GPU App Duration"_, it will add up the accelerated operator durations along with durations that could not run on CPU because they are unsupported operators or not SQL operations.

 This tool is intended to give the users a starting point and does not guarantee the applications with the highest _recommendation_ will actually be accelerated the most.
 Currently, it reports by looking at the amount of time spent in tasks of SQL Dataframe operations.

 > **Disclaimer!**
-> Estimates provided by the Qualification tool are given assuming supported data formats
+> Estimates provided by the Qualification tool are given assuming supported "_SparkPlan_" or "_Executor Nodes_"
-> and expressions are used in the application.
+> are used in the application and does not yet look at the expressions or datatypes.
+> For more details, please refer to the [Supported Operators](./supported_ops.md) section.

 This document covers below topics: